dalbert9615/ExampleClientServer/README.md

 # ExampleClientServer
-Example about connection Client-Server to read a Temperature probe
+Example about connection Client-Server to read a remote Temperature probe